circleci/circleci-docs/jekyll/_docs/introduction-to-continuous-deployment.md

       - fab deploy
 ```

-### Deploy to a PaaS
+## Deploy to a PaaS

-Circle has customers deploying to Heroku, Engine Yard, Google App Engine, Elastic Beanstalk, Dot Cloud, Nodejistu and other PaaSes.
+CircleCI has customers deploying to Heroku, Engine Yard, Google App Engine, Elastic Beanstalk, Dot Cloud, Nodejistu and other PaaSes.
 We have detailed instructions on deployment to
 [Heroku]({{ site.baseurl }}/continuous-deployment-with-heroku/),
 [Google App Engine]({{ site.baseurl }}/deploy-google-app-engine/)
 and [Bluemix]({{ site.baseurl }}/deploy-bluemix/).